Listen to this blog

 - What went wrong, and how can I make sure it doesn’t happen again?

-These questions help me focus on all aspects of my day, the good and bad, and they help me internalize strategies for creating more good days going forward.
+These questions help me focus on all aspects of my day, the good and the bad, and they help me internalize strategies for creating more good days going forward.

 And it turns out, variations of these questions help me process criticism from coworkers.
 Assuming their critique is valid (and it usually is), I can hold a mini-retrospective with myself: